defencedigital/moduk-service-manual/src/accessibility/meet-accessibility-regulations/interaction-designers.md

       Change<span class="govuk-visually-hidden"> name</span>
     </a>

-If you can, work with a Content Designer to create visually hidden text.
-Find more advice in [Content Designers and accessibility](/accessibility/meet-accessibility-regulations/content-designers/).
+If you can, work with a content designer to create visually hidden text.
+Find more advice in [Content designers and accessibility](/accessibility/meet-accessibility-regulations/content-designers/).

 ## Images and icons

 Do not add unnecessary images or visual design.
-Before adding any images, work with a User Researcher and a Content Designer to check if users need them.
+Before adding any images, work with a user researcher and a content designer to check if users need them.

 If your users need an image or an icon to help them understand something, add a description for screen readers.
 This is known as 'alternative text' or 'alt text'.